aspose-total/Aspose.Total-Products/total/en/android-java/conversion/wordml-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to CSV in Android Applications or Online App" h2="Export WORDML to CSV in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORDML to CSV conversion feature inside your android applications.
-Firstly, you can convert WORDML to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to CSV.
+<h2>Why to Convert</h2>

+Converting WordML to CSV is a useful process for many applications.
+WordML is a markup language used to represent documents in an XML format, while CSV is a popular file format for storing tabular data.
+By converting WordML to CSV, users can easily access and manipulate the data stored in the document.
+This is especially useful for applications that require data to be stored in a tabular format.

+<h2>How Aspose.Total Helps for WordML to CSV Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate document manipulation and conversion features into Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert WordML to HTML, and the Aspose.Cells for Java API, which can be used to convert HTML to CSV.
+By using these APIs, developers can easily add WordML to CSV conversion features to their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}